lakshikaa/German-Wizard/clothes.md

 <img src="img/Screen Shot 2018-01-12 at 10.45.56.png" style="width:65%;" />

-<h2>Welcome to clothes.
-You can become a german wizard at clothes.</h2>
+<h2>Welcome to the topic: clothes.
+You can become a german wizard at the topic: clothes.</h2>

   <img src="wizard-1454385_640.png" style="width:15%;" />